 ENGL 130: Writing Fiction

-English 130 is a fiction workshop class in which each student will write short stories.
+English 130 is a fiction workshop class in which each student will write two short stories.
 Each of these short stories will be workshopped in class, after which each story will be rewritten.
-Both drafts—pre-and post-workshop—will be included in each student’s end-of-semester Portfolio.
-In addition to writing short stories and revising them, each student will be responsible for helping to workshop all stories written by classmates.
+Both drafts—pre- and post-workshop—will be included in each student’s end-of-semester Portfolio.
+In addition to writing two short stories and revising them, each student will be responsible for helping to workshop all stories written by classmates.
 And each student will be responsible for reading a number of assigned, published short stories that will serve as models for writing successful short fiction.

 ENGL 131: Writing Poetry